 Nepal is famous for its mountains.
-Mount Everest and Annapurna beckon, especially in the fall and spring, to nearly a million travelers each year.
+Mount Everest and Annapurna beckon, especially in the fall and spring, to nearly a million travellers yearly.
 Comprehensive guides that detail the country’s popular trekking routes have been written for hikers.
-And yet, you don’t have to take one step in a hiking boot to truly experience Nepal.
-A multitude of budget-friendly ways to learn about the culture, connect with locals and have a positive impact on the community are available to non-hikers.
+And yet, you don’t have to take one step in a hiking boot to experience Nepal truly.
+Many budget-friendly ways to learn about the culture, connect with locals and positively impact the community are available to non-hikers.

 Taste local foods.